-Dr. Mulholland has overheard 20 years of advanced energy assisted liposuction experience and after 2000 liposuction cases, is extremely good at creating significant and pleasing contour and figure results following liposuction surgery.
-However, in the uncommon event that there are small contour irregularities or asymmetries, SpaMedica Liposuction patients will be offered a complementary series of nonsurgical body sculpting technology treatments, such as CoolSculpting, SculpSure, Vanquish, BodyFX and UltraShape to the small areas of residual fat excess in areas of your liposuction surgery.
-This nonsurgical body contouring program begins between 8-12 weeks following your Liposuction surgery, as, prior to this time, the skin over your Liposuction skin is too sensitive to proceed.
-If, after this series of nonsurgical body sculpting treatments, you still have areas of slight asymmetry or irregularity, enhancement liposuction can be considered.
+Dr. Mulholland has overheard 20 years of advanced energy assisted liposuction experience and after 2000 liposuction cases, is extremely good at creating significant and pleasing contour and figure results following the surgery.
+However, in the uncommon event that there are small contour irregularities or asymmetries, patients will be offered a complementary series of nonsurgical body sculpting technology treatments, such as CoolSculpting, SculpSure, Vanquish, BodyFX and UltraShape to the small areas of residual fat excess in areas of your liposuction surgery at SpaMedica in Toronto.
+This non surgical body contouring program begins between 8-12 weeks following your surgery, as, prior to this time, the skin over your liposuction skin is too sensitive to proceed.
+If, after this series of non surgical body sculpting treatments, you still have areas of slight asymmetry or irregularity, enhancement liposuction can be considered.
 Enhancement liposuction is not offered until at least one year has passed since the original surgery.
-The risk of not liking your liposuction contour improvements in Dr. Mulholland’s liposuction practice is extremely low and the enhancement rate for those that have good results but would desire an slight improvement is approximately between 3-5%.
+The risk of not liking your liposuction contour improvements in Dr. Mulholland’s liposuction practice is extremely low and the enhancement rate for those that have good results but would desire a slight improvement is approximately between 3-5%.
 Most patients go from happy to very happy who undergo enhancement liposuction procedures.

 What if I lose a lot of weight after liposuction?